 Indoor Winter Things To Do In Fairfax County

 While winter holds a natural beauty all its own in Northern Virginia, it can get downright cold!
-Fortunately, the region's toasty indoor sites and activities are just as inspirational as our outdoor winter activities and sites like our holiday light shows and are great whether you’re exploring with the kids or hoping for an adults only night out.
+Fortunately, the region's toasty indoor activities for adults, kids, and the whole family are just as inspirational as our outdoor winter activities and sites like our holiday light shows and are great whether you’re exploring with the kids or hoping for an adults only night out.
 And as a bonus, these indoor places are a lot less crowded in winter.
-So check out our list of some fun cold weather things to do indoors that will make you forget all about winter's chill.
+So check out our list of some fun indoor winter activities that will make you forget all about winter's chill.
 Fairfax County puts you right in the heart of all the Washington, DC area has to offer, so if you're looking for a world-class winter getaway that makes your temperature rise, make plans to visit today!
 Before you plan your excursion, please call ahead or check the venue's website for their latest COVID mitigation policies.

 Northern Virginia, DC, and the surrounding area is chock full of fun (and heated) museums, including a multitude that are of the famous Smithsonian brand synonymous with DC but what a lot of people don't know is that one of the hottest Smithsonian museums isn't in DC at all.
 The National Air and Space Museum Steven F. Udvar-Hazy Center is right here in Fairfax County near Dulles International Airport.
 You should also visit the National Museum of the United States Army which is one of the nation's newest and most popular museum destinations.